ska-telescope/skampi/docs/src/deployment.rst

 We have this hierarchy in place:

 1. Command-line arguments - make deploy_ord **KUBE_NAMESPACE=integration**;
 2. PrivateRules.mak - Create this file and add arguments.
-Ex: *HELM_CHART = logging*;
+Ex: **HELM_CHART = logging**;
-3.  *Makefile* defaults - All the defaults are available by running *make* in the command-line.
+3.  *Makefile* defaults - All the defaults are available by running **make** in the command-line.

 Level 2
 -------

+Also here, we have a hierarchy in place using the `Values Files <https://helm.sh/docs/chart_template_guide/values_files/>`_ feature from Helm Charts.

+The priority file is the root directory and goes along the deploy commands.
+Values-yaml by default but that could change using the *VALUES* argument in the *makefile*.

+This root values file overrides the *values.yaml* file inside each chart.
+This chart values file can also be changed to customize your deployment needs.

 Charts
 ======